 If you upgrade or reinstall Recovery Manager for Active Directory, the settings from AntivirusConfiguration.json will be reset to the default settings.

 To enable scan for viruses

-In Forest Recovery Console, select the Advanced Actions tab and then check the Scan the selected backup with Microsoft Defender Antivirus during the project verification option.
+In Forest Recovery Console, select the Advanced Actions tab and then check the AV Scan to scan the selected backup with Microsoft Defender Antivirus during the project verification option.